vwdorsey/Wormhole-X-Treme/README.txt

-Wormhole X-Treme v0.9
+Wormhole X-Treme v1.2

+Up-to-date for Minecraft 1.13!
+Depends on the Spigot API and requires Java 8

+NOTE: instructions below are currently outdated.
+The best way to install is to build the plugin and then use the ZIP file it generates and unzip that to your plugins directory.

 New Install:

 0. Download the zip containing plugin, hsqldb, and gate shape files.

 1. Unzip file into same directory that your craftbukkit.jar exists in.
 This should put the hsqldb.jar into the lib/ folder, the WormholeXTreme.jar into the plugins/ folder, and the latest versions of GateShapes into the plugins/WormholeXTreme/GateShapes/ folder.

 2. start server

 3. (Optional) Stop the server and edit the newly generated /plugins/WormholeXTreme/settings.txt file as needed.

 3.1.
 (Optional) Edit gate shapes in /plugins/WormholeXTreme/GateShapes/

 3.2.
 (Optional) If using the Permissions plugin based plugin, set up the appropriate permissions.
      If using SIMPLE_PERMISSIONS = true remember to use permissions from the Simple Mode list, otherwise use nodes from Complex Node.

 3.3.
 (Optional) Start Server again